alexeygrigorev/build-your-own-search-engine/README.md

 cosine_similarity(X, q)
 ```

 The TF-IDF vectorizer already outputs a normalized vectors, so the results are identical.
-We won't go into details of how it works, but you can check "Introduction to Infromation Retrieval" if you want to learn more.
+We won't go into details of how it works, but you can check "Introduction to Information Retrieval" if you want to learn more.

 ### Vectorizing all the documents